Consent is required from the Minister for Aboriginal Affairs for any activity which will negatively impact Aboriginal heritage sites.

 If you wish to provide information about a possible Aboriginal site, you can report a site.

-For more information regarding a site reassessment, contact the department.
+For more information regarding a site reassessment, contact the Department.

-Section 19 of the AHA makes provision for the declaration of Aboriginal sites that are of outstanding importance to be Protected Areas.
 These are gazetted areas of land with defined boundaries.
 Some Protected Areas contain a number of sites or are specific to one site only.
 Section 20 of the AHA also makes provision for the temporary (up to six months) declaration of a Protected Area.

 There are currently 80 Protected Areas in Western Australia.